UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 **Question 1**

-For which scores are pokemon most saturated in the plot?
+For which range of pokemon attack and defence scores do we have the most observations?

 <choice id="1" >
 <opt text="Pokemon with high defense and attack scores.">